4.75 from 4 votes

 Hyderabadi Bagara Baingan

 Bagara Baingan is a popular Hyderabadi dish.
 It is made with small eggplants that are cooked in a rich masala curry.
-Hyderabadi baingan is the perfect dish to serve to guests with a sophisticated palette because of the mixture of nutty spices.
+Hyderabadi baingan is the perfect party dish to serve to guests with a sophisticated palette because of the mixture of nutty spices.

 4.75 from 4 votes